dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Backup Diagrams

-Backup diagrams are used to present the transitions of states and actions for an agent graphically.
+<span class="blue">Backup diagrams are used to present the transitions of states and actions for an agent graphically.
 We call such diagrams backup diagrams because we are updating the state(or action) values for current state using the next state(or action).
-It's as if we are updating the information backwards from next state to current state.
+It's as if we are updating the information backwards from next state to current state.</span>

 We can represent bellman expectation equation using backup diagram shown below and they provide a simple picture as to what the equation means.